Updated: Mar 28

-Employee discrimination in the workplace is illegal, here's how you should report it and how to find the best employment lawyer.
+Employee discrimination in the workplace is illegal, here's how you should report it and how to find the best California Employment Attorney.

 Race discrimination in the workplace entails unfavorably treating someone an applicant or employee) because he/she is of a certain race or because of race-related personal characteristics (such as hair texture, skin color, or certain facial features).
-Because of the skin color complexion, color discrimination means treating others unfavorably.
-You should immediately request referral to an employee discrimination attorney from a California Bar Certified Lawyer Referral Service.
+This can incite harassment and employment problems for the target employee.

 California Workplace Discrimination Based On Skin Color Or Race